-You put all the effort into marketing the app.
-And when it comes to the performance of it, make sure that that your users don’t experience app crashes.
-The probability for the users to uninstall the app after an app crash is very high.
-And this is the first among the customer engagement strategies that you wouldn’t want to skip.
-Therefore, instead of putting in a” hey test my app” situation, test the app before launching.
+You put all your effort into marketing the app.
+And when it comes to its performance, make sure that your users don’t experience app crashes.
+The probability of users uninstalling the app after an app crash is very high.
+And this is the first of the customer engagement strategies that you wouldn’t want to skip.
+Therefore, instead of putting yourself in a “hey test my app” situation, test the app before launching.

 #2 Slow as snail: